-We have returned safely from our rescue mission in East Ukraine.
+We have returned safely from yet another rescue mission in East Ukraine.
 The purpose of the trip was three-fold.

 Firstly, to transport 17 tons of humanitarian aid to frontline villages including food, clothing, medical supplies for makeshift hospitals and wounded Ukrainian soldiers, ultrasound equipment, wheelchairs, generators, and solar panels.